1969 Curaçao uprising: Economic development

+Colonial and racial relations

 Another issue that would come to the fore in the uprising was the Netherlands Antilles', and specifically Curaçao's, relationship with the Netherlands.
 The Netherlands Antilles' status had been changed in 1954 by the Charter for the Kingdom of the Netherlands.
 Under the Charter, the Netherlands Antilles, like Suriname until 1975, was part of the Kingdom of the Netherlands but not of the Netherlands itself.
 Foreign policy and national defense were Kingdom matters and presided over by the Council of Ministers of the Kingdom of the Netherlands, which consisted of the full Council of Ministers of the Netherlands with one minister plenipotentiary for each of the countries Netherlands Antilles and Suriname.
 Other issues were governed at the country or island level.
 Although this system had its proponents, who pointed to the fact that managing its own foreign relations and national defense would be too costly for a small country like the Netherlands Antilles, many Antilleans saw it as a continuation of the area's subaltern colonial status.
 There was no strong pro-independence movement in the Antilles as most local identity discourses centered around insular loyalty.

 The Dutch colonization of Curaçao began with the importation of African slaves in 1641, and in 1654 the island became the Caribbean's main slave depot.
 Only in 1863, much later than Britain or France, did the Netherlands abolish slavery in its colonies.
 A government scholarship program allowed some Afro-Curaçaoans to attain social mobility but the racial hierarchy from the colonial era remained largely intact and blacks continued to face discrimination and were disproportionately affected by poverty.
 Although 90% of Curaçao's population was of African descent, the spoils of the economic prosperity that began in the 1920s benefited whites and recent immigrants much more than black native Curaçaoans.
 Like the rest of the Netherlands Antilles, Curaçao was formally democratic but political power was mostly in the hands of white elites.